 9. Make a list of germ zones.

-Some places and things are more germ filled than others.
+Some places and things are more germ-filled than others.
 Go over these spaces with your kids.
-Bathrooms, play grounds, door handles, telephones, and light switches are a few good places to name.
-Once kids can identify these places, they can take precaution.
+Bathrooms, playgrounds, door handles, telephones, and light switches are a few good places to name.
+Once kids can identify these places, they can take precautions.

 10. Use lipstick to show how germs travel.